paladin-t/b8/docs/manual.md

 To create a new map asset, click `Cartridge`, `New asset`, `Map`.

-To open an exist map asset, click `Cartridge`, `Open asset`, then select a "*.map" asset.
+To open an existing map asset, click `Cartridge`, `Open asset`, then select a "*.map" asset.

 To rename a map asset, click `Cartridge`, `Rename asset`, then select a "*.map" asset.